i-c-stratigraphy/subcommission-jurassic/pages/our-work.md

 One of the major aims of the ISJS is to define all the Global Stratotypes, Sections and Points (GSSPs) for the Jurassic.
 Most of the research work is completed through working groups for each of the stages.
 This section summarises:

 1. All the Jurassic boundaries that have been formally defined and ratified.
 Note that each of these boundaries have, firstly, been researched, defined and voted on by ISJS and the associated working group, secondly, received peer review and been voted on by the International Commission on Stratigraphy and, thirdly, received ratification by the International Union of Geological Sciences.
-2. The status of the boundaries that are currently in progress towards formal definition.
+2. The status of the boundaries that are currently in progress.

 * [Tithonian](#tithonian) – not yet formally defined
 * [Kimmeridgian](#kimmeridgian)